Our Backbone - who & what we are

 The club's calendar includes start sailing courses, coaching programmes, racing for senior and juniors, major events and a range of social events.
 Reminders about what is coming up are sent out through our weekly enews and published on our Facebook page.
 View our season calendar here

 Juniors race on Saturday mornings while seniors race on Saturday afternoons.
 The season generally runs from the beginning of September through to the end of April.
+The Notice of Race and Supplementary Sailing Instructions for club racing can be viewed in the racing section of the site.
 A volunteer race officer roster is used to organise both junior and senior racing.
 View our race officer roster here

 'Start Sailing' courses